mydumper/mydumper/docs/index.rst

 ..
-MySQL Data Dumper documentation master file, created by sphinx-quickstart on Tue Apr 26 11:44:25 2011.
+MySQL Data Dumper documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.